ShivaniPatturi/oibsip_4/README.md

-An online attendance system using Java which includes:
+An online examination system using Java which includes:

 Secure User Authentication: Includes login functionality and the ability to update profiles and passwords.